Jackson’s Bay, 1874-1879: Resolutely Untamed

 of the petitioners'signatures, one full column and four on the right.

-De Montalk at least had the means to leave Jackson’s Bay—and did, moving to Christchurch before June 1878, when he appeared at the presentation of BA degrees at the city’s provincial council chambers.
-In his absence, the Jackson’s Bay settlers continued to petition for a jetty “completed without delay, and that one of the Government steam-launches be stationed there.”
-Yet again, the petitions committee deemed the “subject matter” one for the government to consider, and passed it on.96
+De Montalk at least had the means to leave Jackson’s Bay.
+In his absence, the Jackson’s Bay settlers continued to petition for a jetty to be “completed without delay, and that one of the Government steam-launches be stationed there.”
+Yet again, the petitions committee deemed the “subject matter” was one for the government to consider, and passed it on.99

-In an attempt to guarantee fair treatment regarding the distribution of labour, the settlers sent a petition in April 1878 to the Minister for Public Works, James Macandrew:
+Still trying to guarantee fair treatment regarding the distribution of labour, the settlers sent a petition in April 1878 to the Minister for Public Works, James Macandrew:

 –That the Government be respectfully requested to allow two-third time during the current year to settlers on works at Jackson’s Bay.